Zatom01/Zatom01.github.io/_posts/2021-01-18-understanding_binary_search_algorithm.markdown

 ---
 layout: post
 title:      "Understanding Binary Search Algorithm "
-date:       2021-01-18 20:58:31 +0000
+date:       2021-01-18 15:58:31 -0500
 permalink:  understanding_binary_search_algorithm
 ---

 Today I will be presenting you a simple illustration of Binary Search Algorithm in Javascript.
 This algorithm has a  better time complexity than linear.
 It has a time complexity of O(log n) while linear is O(n).

 To use this algorithm, input array must be sorted first.
-For example, we are given an array of integers and told that to find a specific integer in that array.
+For example, we are given an array of integers and told to find a specific integer in that array.

 ```
 let arr=[1,2,3,4,5,6,7,9,11,23,55,66,70,13,14,81,82,83,85,86,88,89,90] , target integer = 90
 ```

-There is a brute force method, where we can check each element and see if they equals to our target integer.
+There is a brute force method where we can check each element and see if they equals to our target integer.
 This array has a size of 23.
 That means, it would take 23 step to finally find our target integer.
-Imagine, if we have array size of 1 million and we have to find the last integer.
+Imagine if we have array size of 1 million and we have to find the last integer.
 It would be a disaster.

 Well this is where Binary Search Algorithm comes to rescue.